 #5 Mario Kart Characters

-Do you have a gamer on your hands?
-Set them up for a fun ride, and maybe even a race, as their favorite Mario Kart character.
+Do you have a child obsessed with the Super Mario Bros movie?
+Set them up for a fun ride, and even a race, as their favorite Mario Kart character.
 You can team up with other parents and go out on a group ride with the kids all riding as different characters.

 Added bonus: Tie a different colored helium balloon to each bike to see who is winning the race!